santosidauruk/nextar/README.md

-# Nextar
+# Rangka

-Nextar is a [Next.js](https://nextjs.org/) repository bootstrapped with battery pack included 🔋
+Rangka is a [Next.js](https://nextjs.org/) repository bootstrapped with battery pack included 🔋

 ## Battery Pack Included
 - Eslint and Prettier to find, fix and format your code